DeeFrancois/nrktv-language-learning-subtitles/README.md

 ### How to Use:

 Once installed, all you have to do is make sure your browser's auto-translation feature is activated.
+You can set it to Always Translate Norwegian by clicking those 3 dots.
+<sup><sup> I don't like to use the "Always Translate" mode though because you get less of that immersion factor when browsing the main site</sup></sup>

 ![demo](https://github.com/DeeFrancois/nrktv-language-learning-subtitles/blob/master/ReadmeImages/activatetranslation.gif)